Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Vertex Operator Superalgebras

 \subsection{Modular Tensor Categories and Evenness}

-In this section we briefly review modular tensor categories, which appear, for instance, as the representation categories of nice \voa{}s, and allude to a subtlety regarding the sign of the categorical dimensions.
-The special case of the representation category of the even part $V^{\bar0}$ of a nice \svoa{} $V$ shall be described in \autoref{sec:repcat} below.
+In this section we briefly review modular tensor categories (over $\C$), which appear, for instance, as the representation categories of \strat{} \voa{}s, and allude to a subtlety regarding the signs of the categorical dimensions.
+The special case of the representation category of the even part $V^{\bar0}$ of a nice \svoa{}~$V$ shall be described in more detail in \autoref{sec:repcat}.

-\emph{Modular tensor categories} are fusion categories (certain rigid, semisimple, $\operatorname{Vect}_\C$-enriched tensor categories with only finitely many isomorphism classes of simple objects) equipped with a ribbon structure (i.e.\ compatible braiding, twist and duality structures) satisfying a certain non-degeneracy condition on the braiding (see, e.g., \cite{BK01,Tur10,EGNO15}).
+\emph{Modular tensor categories} are fusion categories (certain rigid, semisimple, $\Vect$-enriched monoidal categories with simple tensor unit $\mathbf{1}$ and only finitely many isomorphism classes of simple objects) equipped with a ribbon structure (i.e.\ compatible braiding, twist and duality structures) satisfying a certain non-degeneracy condition on the braiding (see, e.g., \cite{BK01,Tur10,EGNO15}).
+Dropping this non-degeneracy requirement, one speaks of premodular or ribbon fusion categories.

 Huang showed that the representation category $\Rep(V)$ of a \strat{} \voa{} $V$ admits the structure of a modular tensor category \cite{Hua08b}.
-For instance, the tensor-product bifunctor $\otimes$ on $\Rep(V)$ is taken to be the Huang-Lepowsky tensor product $\boxtimes_{P(1)}$ (or simply denoted by $\boxtimes$), the unit object~$\mathbf{1}$ is the \voa{} $V$ itself and the twist isomorphisms are given by $\theta_W=\e^{2\pi\i L_0}$ for a $V$-module $W$.
+For instance, the tensor-product bifunctor $\otimes$ on $\Rep(V)$ is taken to be the Huang-Lepowsky tensor (or fusion) product $\boxtimes_{P(1)}$ (or simply denoted by $\boxtimes$), the unit object~$\mathbf{1}$ is the \voa{} $V$ itself, the dual objects are the contragredient (or gradewise) duals $W^*=W'$ and the twist isomorphisms are given by $\theta_W=\e^{2\pi\i L_0}$ for a $V$-module $W$.

+We now discuss a certain sign ambiguity for the categorical dimensions (or the pivotal structure) in a modular tensor category.

-Of particular interest to us (see \autoref{sec:holcat}) will be \emph{pointed} modular tensor categories, in which all simple objects are invertible.
-In a rigid tensor category, an object $X$ is called invertible (or simple current) if the corresponding evaluation and coevaluation morphisms are isomorphisms.
-Then, in particular $X\otimes X^*\cong X^*\otimes X\cong\mathbf{1}$ and the tensor product of any simple object with an invertible object is again simple.
-(Sometimes, the last property is used to define simple currents.)
+In a rigid monoidal category, an object $X$ is called \emph{invertible} (or \emph{simple current}) if the corresponding evaluation and coevaluation morphisms are isomorphisms.
+Then, $X\otimes X^*\cong X^*\otimes X\cong\mathbf{1}$ where $X^*$ denotes the dual object of $X$.
+In a fusion category, all invertible objects are simple and an object is invertible if and only if its Frobenius-Perron dimension (which is always a positive real number) is $1$.
+Given a fusion category $\mathcal{C}$, the isomorphism classes of invertible objects form an abelian group whose group structure is induced by the tensor product.
+This group is often called $G(\mathcal{C})$, but we simply denote it by $A$.